-Fiber has many sources – both soluble and insoluble.
-We should be consuming fiber on a regular basis; unfortunately, with the typical American diet, many of us don’t get the adequate amount.
-By adding fiber rich foods into your diet you can begin to feel better and become healthier.
+Fibre has many sources – both soluble and insoluble.
+We should be consuming fibre on a regular basis; unfortunately, with the typical American diet, many of us don’t get the adequate amount.
+By adding fibre rich foods into your diet, you can begin to feel better and become healthier.

-However, it’s important to note that fiber does affect people differently.
-Sometimes, depending on medical conditions, insoluble fiber can cause abdominal pain and bloating.
+However, it’s important to note that fibre does affect people differently.
+Sometimes, depending on medical conditions, insoluble fibre can cause abdominal pain and bloating.
 Often drinking enough water can combat this.
-If you notice that insoluble fiber doesn’t sit well with you, depending on the food item, removing the skin can make it easier to digest.
+If you notice that insoluble fibre doesn’t sit well with you, depending on the food item, removing the skin can make it easier to digest.

-If you keep these tips in mind you can enjoy fiber and be a healthier you.
+If you keep these tips in mind you can enjoy fibre and be a healthier you.